dbeley/footprints/README.md

 # Logging level
 RUST_LOG=footprints=info

-# Last.fm API key for artist/album images (required for Maloja-style UI)
+# Last.fm API key for artist/album images
 # Get your API key at: https://www.last.fm/api/account/create
 LASTFM_API_KEY=your_lastfm_api_key_here
 ```

-**Important**: The `LASTFM_API_KEY` is required for the new Maloja-style UI to display artist and album images.
+**Important**: The `LASTFM_API_KEY` is required to display artist and album images.
 Without it, the application will still work but will show gradient placeholders instead of images.

 ## Usage